sustainable-computing-io/kepler/docs/user/installation.md

 1. **Permission Denied**: Ensure privileged security context is enabled
 2. **No Metrics**: Check if nodes support Intel RAPL sensors
 3. **Pod Crashes**: Review logs for hardware access issues
-4. **ServiceMonitor Not Found**: Ensure Prometheus Operator is installed
+4. **ServiceMonitor Not Found**: Ensure Prometheus Operator is installed, or use the minimal deployment section above

 ### Debug Commands